 My heart and mind were full of offenses and painful memories from growing up in a dysfunctional “Christian” home, which was full of anger and much abuse.
 Because of this, I became handicapped in my ability to relate to people in a healthy way and I could not feel, show, or receive love.
 Fortunately, at eight years old I heard the good news about Jesus and I believed and asked Him into my heart.
 After making this decision, I felt more alive, happy, and I did not feel alone anymore because I knew Jesus was with me.
-Unfortunately, I still continued to live in an abusive home, in which bad memories and the related physiological and emotional stress continued to build up in my heart.
+Unfortunately, I continued to live in an abusive home, in which bad memories and the related physiological and emotional stress continued to build up in my heart.
 Moreover, my first marriage was to a “Christian” man who was also wounded and full of offenses, and who would be very abusive toward me.
 So what is dysfunctional and abuse?
-Dysfunctional is to be impaired in some way (by alcohol, drugs, poverty, anger, violence, mental illness, addictions, etc.) and abnormal (not stable, secure, peaceful, etc.).
-Abuse is to hurt others by treating them badly; that is, to mistreat others to the point of injuring them (physically, emotionally, mentally, and sexually).
+Dysfunctional is to be impaired in some way (by alcohol, drugs, mental illness, addictions, etc.) and abnormal (not stable, secure, peaceful, etc.).
+Abuse is to mistreat others to the point of injuring them (physically, emotionally, mentally, and sexually).
 Abuse is also using insulting, coarse, or bad language about or to someone.
 Because we live in a world full of evil and people controlled by sin and painful memories, there will always be pain.

 I have learned that our unconscious mind can be focused on destructive images that are stored in our memories without our ever knowing it.
 Therefore, unconscious painful memories have the same damaging effect to our physical bodies as conscious negative thoughts and images.
 As a result, the source of our problems is unconscious at least 90% of the time, making it impossible to consciously address the cause of our physical, emotional, and spiritual issues, which is why permanent healing happens through prayer and asking God to reveal and heal these unconscious destructive images.